Myanmar junta sentences Suu Kyi aide to 20 years for treason

 Issued on: Modified:

-Yangon (AFP) – Myanmar's military junta sentenced a close aide of ousted civilian leader Aung San Suu Kyi to 20 years in prison for treason on Friday, his lawyer said.
+Yangon (AFP) – Myanmar's military sentenced a close aide of ousted civilian leader Aung San Suu Kyi to 20 years in prison on Friday, his lawyer said, the first high-ranking member of her party to be jailed by a junta court.

-Myanmar has been in turmoil since the February 1 coup, with nationwide protests and more than 1,100 people killed by security forces, according to a local monitoring group.
+Myanmar has since been in chaos, with huge democracy protests and a crackdown on dissent that has killed more than 1,200 people, according to a local monitoring group.

-The 80-year-old is a longtime political prisoner, who has spent long stretches of time in and out of detention for campaigning against military rule.
+The former soldier is a longtime political prisoner who has spent long stretches of time in detention for campaigning against military rule.

 Ahead of his arrest three days after the coup, he told local media the military putsch was "not wise", and that its leaders "have taken (the country) in the wrong direction".